 A complete answer is expected to be no more than 10 pages.

-Ferrero is firmly committed to the protection of Intellectual Property rights and to implementing the mandatory rights protection mechanisms contained in the Applicant Guidebook and detailed in Specification 7 of the Registry Agreement.
-Ferrero recognizes that although the new gTLD program includes significant protections beyond those that were mandatory for a number of the current TLDs, a key motivator for Ferrero’s selection of Neustar as its registry services provider is Neustar’s experience in successfully launching a number of TLDs with diverse rights protection mechanisms, including many of those required in the Applicant Guidebook.
-More specifically, .Ferrero will operate as a single entity registry with strict rules of eligibility and will therefore implement the following rights protection mechanisms where relevant in accordance with the Applicant Guidebook as further described below.
+However, The Weather Channel recognizes that although the New gTLD program includes significant protections beyond those mandatory for a number of the current TLDs, a key motivator for The Weather Channelʹs selection of Neustar as its registry services provider is Neustarʹs experience in successfully launching a number of TLDs with diverse rights protection mechanisms, including many the ones required in the Applicant Guidebook.
+More specifically, The Weather Channel will implement the following rights protection mechanisms in accordance with the Applicant Guidebook as further described below:

 A. Trademark Clearinghouse Including Sunrise and Trademark Claims

-Ferrero’s registry service provider, Neustar, has already implemented Sunrise and⁄or Trademark Claims programs for numerous TLDs including .biz, .us, .travel, .tel and .co and will implement the both of these services on behalf of .Ferrero.
+The Weather Channelʹs registry service provider, Neustar, has already implemented Sunrise and⁄or Trademark Claims programs for numerous TLDs including .biz, .us, .travel, .tel and .co, and will implement both of these services on behalf of The Weather Channel.

 Subsequently, as the back-end registry operator for the .tel gTLD and the .co ccTLD, Neustar launched validated Sunrise programs employing processes.
 These programs are very similar to those that are to be employed by the Trademark Clearinghouse for new gTLDs.

-Although the exact process for the Sunrise program and its interaction between the trademark owner, Registry, Registrar, and IP Clearinghouse is not completely defined in the Applicant Guidebook and is dependent on the current RFI issued by ICANN in its selection of a Trademark Clearinghouse provider, Neustar’s expertise in launching multiple Sunrise processes and its established software will implement a smooth and compliant Sunrise process for Ferrero.
+Although the exact process for the Sunrise program and its interaction between the trademark owner, Registry, Registrar, and IP Clearinghouse is not completely defined in the Applicant Guidebook and is dependent on the current RFI issued by ICANN in its selection of a Trademark Clearinghouse provider, Neustarʹs expertise in launching multiple Sunrise processes and its established software will implement a smooth and compliant Sunrise process for the new gTLDs.